Best Electric Bikes 2025: A Guide to Buying an Electric Bike in New Zealand

 Lemon Test - Don't Buy an Unsuitable Electric Bike Model Without Checking What Really Matters

-The team of experts at Bikes and Beyond have prepared this checklist to make sure you don't buy a sub-standard electric bike.
+This checklist will help you to make sure you don't buy a sub-standard electric bike.
 If you're in doubt about anything, make sure you ask the person selling the electric bike - there are no silly questions when you're spending what a typical electric bike costs.

 - Torsional rigidity.
 To test this, grab the steering and end of rear rack/top of the rear tire, pushing with one arm pulling with the other.
 Looking at the centre of the bike - is there a twist?